 The intradermal skin test involves:

 Allergy medicines can change the results of skin tests.
-Your doctor will tell you which medicines to avoid and when to stop taking them before the test.
+Your provider will tell you which medicines to avoid and when to stop taking them before the test.

 Skin tests may cause very mild discomfort when the skin is pricked.

-You may have symptoms such as itching, a stuffy nose, red watery eyes, or a skin rash if you allergic to the substance in the test.
+You may have symptoms such as itching, a stuffy nose, red watery eyes, or a skin rash if you're allergic to the substance in the test.

-Your doctor may order allergy skin tests if you have:
+Your provider may order allergy skin tests if you have:

 A negative test result means there were no skin changes in response to the allergen.
 This negative reaction most often means that you are not allergic to the substance.

 A positive result means you reacted to a substance.
-Your health care provider will see a red, raised area called a wheal.
+Your provider will see a red, raised area called a wheal.

-Often, a positive result means the symptoms you are having are due to exposure to that substance.
-In general, a stronger response means you are more sensitive to the substance.
+Often, a positive result means the symptoms you're having are due to exposure to that substance.
+A stronger response means you are likely more sensitive to the substance.

 People can have a positive response to a substance with allergy skin testing, but not have any problems with that substance in everyday life.

 Skin tests are usually accurate.
-However, if the dose of allergen is large, even people who are not allergic will have a positive reaction.
+But, if the dose of allergen is large, even people who are not allergic will have a positive reaction.

-Your health care provider will consider your symptoms and the results of your skin test to suggest lifestyle changes you can make to avoid substances that may be causing your symptoms.
+Your provider will consider your symptoms and the results of your skin test to suggest lifestyle changes you can make to avoid substances that may be causing your symptoms.